Performing Trade Studies Using Analyzer and Astrogator

 • TrueAnomaly ()

 The Probabilistic Analysis Tool helps you understand how uncertainties in the design parameters affect the outputs of the Analyzer model.
 The tool is typically used to compute the probability that the value of an output variable exceeds a specified limit.
 In addition to random sampling methods such as the Monte Carlo method, the tool provides a number of additional analytical methods that require much smaller sample sizes.
-Probabilistic analysis can be set up and executed through an unified graphical user interface (GUI).
+You can set up and execute the probabilistic analysis through a unified graphical user interface (GUI).
 Using the GUI, you can easily switch between available algorithms.

 In the Analyzer toolbar, click the Probabilistic () icon.